 How do I know which size to get?

 Using a fabric tape measure, measure the circumference around your body at the location of your hernia.
 This hernia corset fits body circumferences of 28”-60”

 How do I put on the brace?

 Position the pad on the inside of the belt based on the location of your hernia.
-Next, wrap the hernia band around your body and secure the Velcro closure.
+Next, wrap the hernia band around your body and secure the fastener.
 Adjust the position of the pad as needed; the pad should put pressure directly on your hernia.
 The two supportive stays on the sides can be removed if you wish.